JoeLumbley/XInput-CS/README.md

 private static extern int XInputGetState(int dwUserIndex, ref XINPUT_STATE pState);
 ```

-**Imports System.Runtime.InteropServices:** This line allows us to use features that let managed code (like our C# code) interact with unmanaged code (like the XInput DLL).
+**Using System.Runtime.InteropServices:** This line allows us to use features that let managed code (like our C# code) interact with unmanaged code (like the XInput DLL).

 **DllImport:** This attribute tells the program that we want to use a function from an external library (the XInput DLL) to get the state of the Xbox controller.